-Wasps, and more particularly the social wasp, are mainly known for their nuisance value, particularly in the autumn.
-The combination of the cooler weather and a diet of fermenting fruit juices makes them irritable, and therefore more likely to sting
+Wasps are known for being a nuisance, particularly in the autumn.
+The combination of the cooler weather and a diet of fermenting fruit juices makes them irritable, and therefore more likely to sting.

 There are several species of social wasp found in this country, but all are similar in appearance.
 They are all bright yellow and black, about 10 - 20 mm in length, except for the hornet which is somewhat larger and brown and yellow in colour.